bhenk/msdata-d/docs/api/bhenk/msdata/node/NodeDao/NodeDao.rst

 ..  code-block::

-   SELECT FROM %table_name% WHERE %expression%
+   SELECT FROM %table_name% WHERE %expression% LIMIT %offset%, %limit%;

 The optional :tagsign:`param` :tech:`$func` receives selected Entities and can decide what key